Otic Barotrauma

 Routine self-treatment of pain caused by changing pressure in an aircraft includes chewing gum, attempting to yawn and swallow, blowing against closed nostrils, and using decongestant nasal sprays.
 If pain is severe and hearing loss is conductive, myringotomy may help.

-If hearing loss is sensorineural and vertigo is present, a perilymphatic fistula is suspected and middle ear exploration to close a fistula should be considered.
+If hearing loss is sensorineural and vertigo is present, a perilymphatic fistula is suspected and middle ear exploration to close a fistula should be considered, although this is a very rare entity.

 Prevention of Otic Barotrauma